Congress to take up marijuana reform this spring - NewsBreak

 A new version of the bill makes it explicit that it also refers to Indian tribes as well, meaning that tribal marijuana markets, like that of the Oglala Sioux on Pine Ridge, would get the same authority as their surrounding states.

 But those amendments leave a big hole, Rodgers says, effectively leaving Native American consumers and entrepreneurs vulnerable.
 The Blumenauer amendments only cover actions by the Department of Justice, which is delegating authority to the states, he said.
-The Bureau of Indian Affairs is under Department of the Interior, and the tribal lands it polices are federal — “domestic dependent nations,” according to long legal conventions.40 hospitalized for severe bleeding after taking ‘spice’ in Florida
+The Bureau of Indian Affairs is under Department of the Interior, and the tribal lands it polices are federal — “domestic dependent nations,” according to long legal conventions.

 “Native Americans want to be treated — the First Americans — do not want to once again be treated disparately, disfavorably, disproportionately when it comes to application of laws and benefits of this country,” Rodgers said.